Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: introduction

-We found that current, punitive online moderation processes do not effectively stop the perpetuation of harm.
-First, content moderation is offender-centered and does not address victims' needs such as receiving support or healing from the harm.
+We find that current, punitive online moderation processes do not effectively stop the perpetuation of harm.
+First, content moderation is offender-centered and does not address victims' needs, such as receiving support or healing from harm.
 Though victims may report individual offenders, they continue to receive harm in a community where abuse is prevalent.
-Second, content moderation directs offenders' attention to the punishment they receive instead of the harm they cause.
-When punishment is not effective, as is often the case, there are no alternative ways to hold offenders accountable.
-Finally, community members with a punitive mindset may further perpetuate harm by not acknowledging the harmed person's experiences or by reacting punitively toward perpetrators or victims, particularly when harm cases are complex and layered.
+Second, content moderation directs offenders' attention to the punishment they receive instead of the damage they cause.
+When punishment is ineffective, as is often the case, there are no alternative ways to hold offenders accountable.
+Finally, community members with a punitive mindset may further perpetuate harm by not acknowledging the harmed person's experiences or reacting punitively toward perpetrators or victims, particularly when harm cases are complex and layered.

-We found that some moderation practices align with restorative justice, and a few participants have attempted implementing restorative justice practices in their own communities.
+Our findings show that some current moderation practices align with restorative justice, and a few participants have attempted to implement restorative justice practices in their own online communities.
 Some victims and offenders also expressed needs that align with restorative justice values.
-However, applying restorative justice online is not straightforward -- there are structural, cultural, and resource-related obstacles to implementing a new approach within the existing punitive framework.
-We elaborate on the potential challenges of implementing restorative justice online and propose ways to design and embed restorative justice practices in online communities.
+However, applying restorative justice online is not straightforward: there are structural, cultural, and resource-related obstacles to implementing a new approach within the existing punitive framework.
+We elaborate on the potential challenges of implementing restorative justice online and propose ways to design and embed its practices in online communities.

 Our work contributes to a growing line of research that applies alternative justice frameworks to address online harm \cite{dencik2017towards, citron_addressing_2015, schoenebeck2020drawing,musgrave2022experiences, hasinoff2020promise, hasinoff2022scalability, salehi2020donoharm}.
-By evaluating the moderation practice of the Overwatch gaming community through a restorative justice lens and identifying key stakeholders' preferences for the justice framework, our work sheds light on ways to address the needs of key stakeholders that go beyond maintaining healthy community content and working within a perpetrator-oriented model.
-We highlight how restorative justice has the potential to reduce the perpetuation of harm and improve community culture in the long run.
+By evaluating the moderation practice of the Overwatch gaming community through a restorative justice lens and identifying key stakeholders' preferences for the justice framework, our work sheds light on ways to address online harm that go beyond simply maintaining healthy content and working within a perpetrator-oriented model.
+We highlight how restorative justice has the potential to reduce the continuance of harm and improve community culture in the long run.